If you've blocked our ad, please consider unblocking it.

-- There is a section of a trunk in a waterfall, which does not appear in the final version, and there's also a section of a tunnel in the final game, which is in prototype but is inaccessible.
+- There is a section of a trunk in a waterfall, which does not appear in the final version, and there's also a section of a tunnel in the final game, which is in prototype but inaccessible.

 - In the tunnel, Sonic is not wound to enter, and cannot leave through the other opening.
 Therefore, Sonic must enter the tunnel at top speed to leave through the other opening.
 In a secret tunnel, Sonic walks horizontally to climb.

-- In the Bad Future of Zone 3, if Sonic is launched by a spring at the beginning of the level, it gets out of focus and the same scenario sticks in the same position.
+- In the Bad Future of Act 3, if Sonic is launched by a spring at the beginning of the level, it gets out of focus and the same scenario sticks in the same position.

 - The palm trees, star-shaped bushes and foreground pipes in both Futures of Act 3 are early designs and haven't been updated to match the Futures of the first two Acts yet.